 When Can I Return to Work?

 While everyone recovers at different rates, most facelift patients are up to returning to work and their regular routines after 10 to 14 days.
-By this point, the majority of the bruising and swelling will have subsided, and any remaining marks can be covered with makeup.
+By this point, most of the bruising and swelling will have subsided, and any remaining marks can be covered with makeup.

 How Do I Maintain My Results?

-The effects of your facelift will remain visible for many years as long as you maintain a healthy lifestyle.
-It is important to remember that facelift surgery can only target the visible aging that is present at the time of the procedure.
-There is no treatment that will prevent future aging from occurring.
+The effects of your face surgery will remain visible for many years as long as you maintain a healthy lifestyle.
+It is important to remember that facelift surgery can only target the visible aging present at the time of the procedure.
+No treatment will prevent future aging from occurring.

 Sun damage is the quickest way to reverse the effects of your facelift.
 To avoid additional damage to your skin, wear a broad-spectrum sunscreen regularly, avoid being in the sun during

 peak hours, and always have sunglasses and a hat that will cover the face and neck.